-What is the Gap Between Your Fixed Retirement Income and Spending?
+The Gap Between Your Fixed Retirement Income and Spending

-Your starting point for retirement withdrawals will be any funding gap between your fixed/semi-fixed sources of income and the amount needed to fund your retirement spending.
+Your starting point for retirement withdrawals will be any funding gap between your fixed and semi-fixed sources of income and the amount needed to fund your retirement spending.

-Retirement Income: A key part of developing a retirement withdrawal strategy is to inventory all of your sources of retirement income — especially fixed income.
-Some typical sources of fixed retirement income might include:
+A key part of developing a retirement withdrawal strategy is to inventory all of your sources of retirement income –especially fixed income sources.
+Some typical sources of fixed retirement income include:

 - A pension

-Income from a retirement job or passive income source (e.g. rental property) should also be considered.
+Income from a retirement job or a passive income source – for example, a rental property – should also be considered.
 Your retirement withdrawal needs might not be as great for the time periods when you have these types of additional income sources.

-Retirement Spending: It is critical to predict how much you will be spending in retirement.
+It is critical to be able to predict how much you will be spending in retirement.
 It may also be useful to distinguish between your spending needs and wants.
-It is important to know how much you need to withdraw to make ends meet vs. how much you would like to be able to withdraw to support your desired lifestyle.
-Here are 9 tips for predicting your retirement expenses.
+It is important to know how much you need to withdraw to make ends meet (versus how much you would like to be able to withdraw to support your desired lifestyle).

 Inventory All Usable Assets